mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 or closed, although these sensors can easily be disabled.

 Computers
-The diffi culty to hack into a ship’s computer depends on the rating of the Security software running on it (see page 92).
+The diffi culty to hack into a ship's computer depends on the rating of the Security software running on it (see page 92).
 Few ships have

-+++TAS Bulletin: The annual Festival of the Shorn takes place on Vincennes in one month’s time.
-Interested parties are advised to book accommodation promptly, as this year’s festivities promise to be especially popular.
++++TAS Bulletin: The annual Festival of the Shorn takes place on Vincennes in one month's time.
+Interested parties are advised to book accommodation promptly, as this year's festivities promise to be especially popular.
 Visitors are reminded that attempts to steal hair from the sacred temples will be met with severe punishments.+++

 SSPACECRAFTPACECRAFT O OPERATIONSPERATIONS SPACECRAFT OPERATIONS